 If your case involves high-stakes, multi-party, or protracted civil litigation, it is critical to talk to an Appellate Specialist immediately.

-Contrary to popular belief, you do not have to wait until you win or lose your case to seek the counsel of an appellate attorney.
-In fact, you can consult with an appellate attorney during your initial litigation process so you can better understand the next steps should you need to appeal your judgment once you get further along in the process.
+Contrary to popular belief, you should not wait until you win or lose your case to seek the counsel of an appellate attorney.
+In fact, you can consult with an appellate attorney early in the litigation process so you can better understand the next steps should you need to appeal your judgment once you get further along in the process.

 In most cases, determining if your case will qualify for an appeal will depend on two main factors:

-Once the final judgment in the case is decided, it is possible for the losing party in the civil or criminal lawsuit to appeal the decision.
-It is important to note, however, that in a criminal lawsuit the prosecution may not appeal a verdict in favor of the defendant—i.e. a “not guilty” verdict cannot be appealed.
+Once you have determined the court has entered an appealable order, it is possible for the losing party in the civil or criminal lawsuit to appeal the decision.
+It is important to note, however, that in a criminal lawsuit generally the prosecution may not appeal a verdict in favor of the defendant—i.e. a “not guilty” verdict cannot be appealed.

 Just because you lose your court case does not mean you should lose hope.
 If you are unhappy with the final judgment, you can enlist the help of an appellate attorney to help you file for an appeal.
 They will consult with you to determine if you have a case, file the notice of appeal to the court, submit a written brief, and present an oral argument on your behalf.
 While you may be able to manage some of these elements yourself, the appellate lawyer is a priceless resource to counsel you on exactly what your options are and what your winning strategy should be to get the outcome you are seeking from the court.

 In the initial consultation with your appellate lawyer, you will explain why you believe the judgment on your case was incorrect and what occurred during your trial.
-Think of this as a two-way meeting with your potential appellate attorney—not only are they evaluating if your case is one they would like to take on, but you are also evaluating if they are the best lawyer available to serve your needs.
-Make sure they are attentively listening and asking questions to ensure they are giving your case the attention it deserves and that they will truly be a resource for you during the appeals process.
+Think of this as a two-way meeting with your potential appellate attorney—not only is the appellate attorney evaluating if your case is one they would like to take on, but you are also evaluating if they are the best lawyer available to serve your needs.
+Make sure the appellate attorney is listening and asking questions to ensure your case is getting the attention it deserves, and that the attorney will be a valuable resource for you during the appeals process.
 Appellate attorneys must be extremely motivated and highly detail-oriented, so making sure you choose the right one will help the remainder of the process go much more smoothly.
 If you decide to continue working with an attorney after the initial consultation, things will process to step two.

-After you officially hire your appellate lawyer to proceed with the appeal of your case, they will begin the preparation process.
-First, they will need to file and serve the notice of appeal and order the record of appeal, so the court and the other party are made aware that you are appealing the case.
-This will ensure you do not miss the appeals deadline, which is highly specific in California.
+After you hire your appellate lawyer and decide to file an appeal in your case, the record preparation process begins.
+First, the appellate attorney will need to file and serve the notice of appeal and order the record on appeal, so the court and the other party are made aware that you are appealing the case.
+This will ensure you do not miss the appellate deadline, which is very strict in California as courts consider it to be a jurisdictional deadline.

 The Opening Brief

-The opening brief is a critical piece of the appeals process, as it explains to your trial attorney, prosecutor, the jury, and the judge what legal errors were committed and why these resulted in an incorrect judgment on the case.
-It is also where the specific details of your appeal are outlined, so they will know if you are seeking for your conviction to be overturned, to be granted a new trial or to receive a reduced sentence.
+The opening brief is a critical piece of the appeals process, as it explains to your trial attorney, prosecutor, the jury, and the judge what legal errors were committed and why these resulted in an incorrect judgment in the case.
+It is also where the specific details of your appeal are outlined, so the court will know if you are asking for a damages award to be reduced, or for a conviction to be overturned, or to be granted a new trial, or to receive a reduced sentence.
 Presenting the opening brief effectively is key to starting your appeals process off in the best way possible.

 The Oral Argument

-In the oral argument, your appellate attorney will appeal directly to the judges in the California Court of Appeal to explain why the appeal should be granted.
-This is not a time for them to simply read off their opening brief—the oral argument should be extremely compelling, simple to understand, and concise.
+In the oral argument, your appellate attorney will appeal directly to the judges in the California Court of Appeal or the Ninth Circuit to explain why the appeal should result in a reversal of the judgment.
+This is not simply a summary of the written briefs.
+Oral arguments on appeal must anticipate the appellate justices’ questions and concerns.
+Preparation for oral argument may consume days or even weeks of attorney time in an effort to bring the case to life in a way that written briefs simply cannot.
 Your appeals lawyer should attempt to build a rapport with the court and answer any questions to make it clear why the appeal should ultimately be granted.

-Once the opening brief and the oral argument have been presented, the court will provide a written decision either approving or denying the appeal.
-If the appeal is granted, you may receive a reduced sentence or an overturning of your conviction, in which case, your appellate lawyer’s work is done.
-If your appeal request was a retrial, you may consider keeping them on your legal counsel since they know the case intimately by this point.
+Once the briefs and the oral argument have been submitted, the court will provide a written decision within 90 days either reversing the judgment or affirming it.
+If the appeal is successful, you may receive a reduction in the judgment or a different judgment, or a reduced sentence, or an overturning of your conviction, in which case, your appellate lawyer’s work is largely done.
+If the Court of Appeal reverses the judgment and remands for a retrial, you will need to consult trial counsel.

 For Civil Cases That Involve $25,000 or Less in Judgments